-The forensic biotechnology program will provide our students with the biotechnology and forensic skills necessary to work in a federal, state, local, or private criminal investigation laboratory or pursue various graduate school opportunities.
-Students will also be able to find careers in research science, medical sales, and scientific editing/journal writing, as well as technical careers in scientific laboratories, universities, and research institutes.
+The forensic biotechnology program will provide students with the biotechnology and forensic skills necessary to work in a federal, state, local, or private criminal investigation laboratory.
+It also prepares students for various graduate school opportunities.
+Students will be able to find careers in research science, medical sales, and scientific editing/journal writing, as well as technical careers in scientific laboratories, universities, and research institutions.

-In order to properly prepare our students for the forensic science field, crime science investigation laboratory settings, graduate school of any kind, and/or scientific or laboratory-based jobs, these standard courses provide a solid background in sample preparation, handling, and analysis.
+To properly prepare students for the forensic science field, crime science investigation laboratory settings, graduate school of any kind, and/or scientific/laboratory-based industries, a standard set of courses that provide a background in sample preparation, handling, and analysis must be completed.